PennController/penncontroller.github.io/basic-tutorial/1_setting-up.md

 The script editor has the following features:

-+ Autocomplete
-  1. Start typing within the script editor.
-  2. A modular window with suggested command names for autocompletion will pop up.
-  3. Navigate the autocomplete suggestions with the **Up** and **Down** arrow keys, and press **Enter/Return** to select a suggestion.
 + Two buttons at the bottom
   + **Refresh**: Save changes and see changes without closing the script editor.
   + **Open in new tab**: Preview experiment in the new tab.